 Exemptions to the below rules may be sought by e-mailing the ASA Executive Board at firstname.lastname@example.org.
 If you email us at least two weeks in advance of when you need a decision (and let us know the deadline), we will promise to have a response in time.
 We always encourage you to email us with questions, but may not be able to respond on a shorter time scale.
 If you anticipate having a large number of questions or wish more rapid turn-around, please request a liaison to work with you closely, and we will try to provide one.

-Consequently, we have decided to eliminate the ASA recruitment rules during the traditional pre-Midway moratorium.
-However, we want to remind groups that other rules may apply.
+While the ASA will not be enforcing any recruitment rules for the three weeks before the Midway, we want to remind groups that other rules may apply.
 For example, MIT has rules on harassment.
 The ASA is happy to help individuals submit harassment complaints or work with the Office of Student Citizenship to handle complaints involving student groups.
 In general, we expect that groups will respect individuals who ask not to be contacted.
 Additionally, some governing councils, like the Panhellenic Association or Club Sports Council, may have rules that govern their members or member groups.

 - Monetary fine

 - Mandatory community service

 - Barring from participation in the First Year Summer Mailing (FYSM)